TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

+## TODO
+*	Queens
+	*	Prevent playing a Two on any One Off effect played by someone with a QUEEN
+*	Jacks
+	*	Make case in seven for when both top cards are jacks: put one in scrap and alert both players what happened
+	*	Change their display
+		*	Maybe Jacks only stack vertically if they steal the same card?

 ## DONE
 *	QUEENS
 	*	FIXED BUG: Playing a oneOff illegally after a seven messes up the selection, so you can't immediately play the card without re-clicking it